Confidentiality & Medical Records

 In either case, we will acknowledge your complaint within three working days and aim to resolve it within 14 days.
 If you remain dissatisfied with our initial response, we will provide full details of the next steps you can take.

 Though we do our best to provide the very best service, it is inevitable that situations will arise that require some explanation.
 If we are not made aware of your concerns, we are unable to answer your problem, nor improve our service to other patients.

 Please do not hesitate to contact us if you have a problem.

 You might prefer to submit your comments or complaint in writing.
-If so, the matter would initially be dealt with by Ann Simpson, to whom your letter should be addressed at the practice.
+If so, the matter would be dealt with by the Practice Manager, Jonathan Griffiths, to whom your letter should be addressed at the practice.